-East Maitland Railway Station group
+East Maitland Railway Station group (under consideration for amendment)

 Item details

-Name of item: East Maitland Railway Station group
+Name of item: East Maitland Railway Station group (under consideration for amendment)

 Type of item: Complex / Group